nbrochec/realtimeIPTrecognition/README.md

 ## Related Datasets
 • Nicolas Brochec and Will Howie.
 [GFDatabase: A Database of Flute Playing Techniques](https://doi.org/10.5281/zenodo.10932398) (version 1.0.1).
 Zenodo, 2024.

+## Acknowledgments

+This project uses code from the [pytorch_balanced_sampler](https://github.com/khornlund/pytorch-balanced-sampler) repository.
+This code is not explicitly licensed.